danielburgess/Mesen2-Diz/README.md

 1. **DiztinGUIsh project integration** — import/export `.diz` / `.dizraw` annotation projects, round-trip CDL coverage, and export asar-compatible SNES assembly.
 2. **Annotation workflow tools** — inline label editing, batch find/replace on comments, function/label category system, and provenance flags that mark which labels were set by external tools.
-3. **IPC server for external scripting and AI control** — a line-based JSON pipe server exposing 60+ commands that let external programs (scripts, AI agents, reverse-engineering pipelines) fully drive the emulator and debugger: read/write memory, control execution, set breakpoints, step forward and backward with full CPU state, modify registers, batch-create labels, manage save states, inject controller input, toggle cheats, and more.
+3. **IPC server for external scripting and AI control** — a line-based JSON pipe server exposing 85+ commands that let external programs (scripts, AI agents, reverse-engineering pipelines) fully drive the emulator and debugger.
+Beyond the basics (memory r/w, execution control, breakpoints, label/save-state/cheat management) the protocol now covers full **SNES + SPC700 + S-DSP** state, PPU/DMA introspection, tilemap and tile-graphics decoding, targeted execution (run-until-VRAM-write), memory search / snapshot / diff, trace log + event wait, and a lock-free **MMIO memory-watch hook** for high-throughput access tracing.
 4. **Auto-dump on pause** — optional per-ROM folder where every pause produces a screenshot plus RAM dump, for offline analysis by external tools.

+A companion **Claude Code skill** (`snes-reverse-engineering`) is in active development to layer 65816/SPC700 RE methodology, recipes, and a 263-section hardware knowledge base on top of this IPC.
+The skill drives the emulator through the same protocol documented in [`AI_IPC_PROMPT.md`](AI_IPC_PROMPT.md); the emulator is the runtime, the skill is the brain.
+It will be released separately when ready.

 ## Added Features